New Storage and Retrieval Service

 Tips for packing boxes

-- Dispose of any unwanted duplicates before moving into storage.
+- Dispose of any unwanted duplicates, drafts etc., before moving into storage.

 - Remove papers from hanging file folders, lever arch files, box files, plastic folders and plastic wallets.
 Where papers are removed from files and folders etc. place a sheet of paper on top of the first page and write the file details and dates.
 Use elastic bands to secure.